mariuslevraidevrai/BigCat/README.md

 - join : connect to a session (Example : join 192.168.1.10 1234)
 - clear : clear the console
 - bye : quit bigcat

+  # Warning
+  I am a beginner in dev and this is the first version of my project so there are probably many bugs thx :)